litprog/litprog/lit_v3/11_overview.md

 > – Donald E. Knuth

-While the `fib` function is quite simple to understand, you as a reader are either left to validate if it is correct for yourself, or to trust the claims of the author that the implementation is correct.
+While the `fib` function is quite simple to understand, you as a reader are either left to validate for yourself if it is correct, or to trust the claims of the author that the implementation is correct.

 Instead of manual validation or trust, we can instead provide some